uikit/uikit-site/docs/pages/parallax.md

 ***

-## Start and End
+## Start and end

-Using the `start` and `end` options you can adjust the animation duration.
+To adjust the animation duration, set the `start` and `end` options.
 The `start` option defines when the animation starts.
 The default value of `0` means that the target's top border and viewport's bottom border intersect.
 The `end` option defines when the animation ends.
 The default value of `0` means that the target's bottom border and the viewport's top border intersect.
 Values can be set in any dimension units, namely `vh`, `%` and `px`.
 The `%` unit relates to the target's height.
 Both options allow basic mathematics operands, `+` and `-`.

 ```html
 <div uk-parallax="start: 100%; end: 100%;">...</div>